manisha5112/project2/README.md

 # New Project

-This project(repo) is created from local system.
+This project(repo) is created for github.